skushal746/ProgrammingLanguagePrinciples-CompilerProject/README.md

-# Compiler
+# kushal_sharma_24222012_hw1

-This project is part of the curriculum for the Course Programming Language Principles and is implemented in 6 parts.
+The following repo consists the source code for Programming Language Principles Assignment 1
-It includes Lexer, Compiler, Abstract Syntax Tree, Type Check Visitor, ByteCode Generator and Executor.